-INTIMATE PARTNER VIOLENCE

-UA Dating and Domestic Violence

-Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant.

-- (i) The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (ii) For the purposes of this definition- - (A) Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - (B) Dating violence does not include acts covered under the definition of domestic violence.

-Domestic Violence is a felony or misdemeanor crime of violence committed-

-- (A) By a current or former spouse or intimate partner of the Complainant; - (B) By a person with whom the Complainant shares a child in common; - (C) By a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse orintimate partner; - (D) By a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - (E) By any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.1

-- (i) Physical contact to the Complainant causing an injury; - (ii) Destruction or damage to the Complainant's property; - (iii) Physical contact done for the purpose of harassing or alarming the Complainant.
+INTIMATE PARTNER VIOLENCE UA Dating and Domestic Violence Dating Violence is violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the Complainant. (i) The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. (ii) For the purposes of this definition-(A) Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.(B) Dating violence does not include acts covered under the definition of domestic violence.
+Domestic Violence is a felony or misdemeanor crime of violence committed- (A) By a current or former spouse or intimate partner of the Complainant; (B) By a person with whom the Complainant shares a child in common;(C) By a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; (D) By a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; (E) By any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+1 Examples of such acts include, but are not limited to: (i) Physical contact to the Complainant causing an injury; (ii) Destruction or damage to the Complainant's property; (ii) Destruction of damage to the complanant's property,(iii) Physical contact done for the purpose of harassing or alarming the Complainant.
+Harassing Communications Intimate Partner Violence (Harassing Communications) is excessive communications, including any attempt to unreasonably, intentionally, and repeatedly make contact with the Complainant over their stated objections, committed by a person who has been in a romantic or intimate relationship with the Complainant.

-Harassing Communications

-Intimate Partner Violence (Harassing Communications) is excessive communications, including any attempt to unreasonably, intentionally, and repeatedly make contact with the Complainant over their stated objections, committed by a person who has been in a romantic or intimate relationship with the Complainant.
 Communication must be considered severe and/or pervasive from both a subjective and an objective standpoint.
 For purposes of this definition, the existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 FED Dating Violence: Same as UA definition above.
 See 34 C.F.R. § 668.46(a)